PickYourOwn.org

 Step 8 - Add the remaining sugar and bring to a boil again for 1 minute

-When the berry-pectin mix has reached a full boil, add the rest of the sugar (about 4 cups of sugar per batch of cherries) and then bring it back to a boil and boil hard for 1 minute...
+When the berry-pectin mix has reached a full boil, add the sugar and then bring it back to a boil and boil hard for 1 minute...
+If you bring it back to a full boil fairly slowly (on medium heat rather than high) that will help reduce foaming.

 Remove from the heat.